-As already mentioned, we have produced a report called “Flexible Working: the role of job boards in better promoting flexible working”.
+In order to make the pathway back to work more accessible to Returners, we undertook research into the use of job boards. ’Flexible working – the role of job boards in better promoting flexible working’ reports our findings and recommendations, which includes the creation of a Greater Manchester jobs board that specialises in flexible opportunities.
 GMCVO will continue using this report to ensure recruitment pathways are more accessible to everyone looking for flexible opportunities.

 Over the course of the project we researched and collated information about a range of public and VCSE sector organisations across GM that provide support in the following areas: welfare; finance; housing; wellbeing and mental health; caring; and employment.
 We have collated this information into a Support Agency Directory which will continue to be used as a resource across GMCVO projects.

 We have developed positive and collaborative working relationships with a range of organisations and bodies across the region.
 We will continue to support the work of the many VCSE sector employment support organisations that we have worked with, through the wider work at GMCVO lobbying and negotiating on behalf of the sector.

 Similarly, we have encouraged the private and public sector employers we have worked with to sign up to the GM Good Employment Charter, and to Carers UK’s employer membership forum, Employers for Carers, in order to continue receiving support to develop their good practice.
 We will continue to work with the GM Good Employment Charter to support them to improve working conditions for those working in the region.